AxiSEMunity/AxiSEM3D/doc/Installation.md

 # users only need to load the right version
 module load cray-hdf5/1.10.2.0

-# create build directory
+# create and cd into build
-mkdir -p build && cd build
+mkdir -p build && cd $_

 # cmake
 # 1) FFTW, Metis and NetCDF paths are found by 'module show'
 # 2) -fPIC is required by the system